-Tiffany Vong MMus BA (Hons) Oxon ARCO is currently based in Glasgow, Scotland, and is active as a recitalist, accompanist, continuo player, choral conductor/vocal leader, and instrumental teacher.
+Tiffany Vong is currently based in Glasgow, Scotland, and is active as a recitalist, accompanist, continuo player, choral conductor/vocal leader, and instrumental teacher.
 Tiffany has recently been appointed to the position of Organist and Director of Music of Jordanhill Parish Church, where she directs the Church, Community and Liturgical choirs.

-Originally from Hong Kong, Tiffany was organ scholar at Glenalmond College, Perthshire and Oriel College, University of Oxford.
+Originally from Hong Kong, Tiffany was organ scholar at Glenalmond College, Perthshire, Oriel College, University of Oxford, and University of Glasgow.
 During her time at Glenalmond, she was awarded the Ralph Kerr Quaich for Keyboard Achievement.
 She studied organ with Robert Gower, Matthew Beetschen, and Stephen Farr, and choral conducting with Paul Spicer.
-She currently studies organ with David Hamilton and harpsichord with Jan Waterfield, and is the Lanfine organ scholar at the University of Glasgow under Director of Chapel Music Katy Lavinia Cooper and University Organist Kevin Bowyer.
+She currently studies organ with David Hamilton and harpsichord with Jan Waterfield.

 Tiffany completed a Master of Music at the Royal Conservatoire of Scotland where she was generously supported by scholarships from the RCS Trust and ABRSM, studying principal study organ and second study harpsichord.
 Tiffany was highly commended for the Governors’ Recital Prize for Keyboard and commended for the Bach Prize.
 She was awarded the Agnes Miller Harmony and Counterpoint Prize and the British Reserve Insurance Prize for Early Music.
 She completed a Master of Music in Historically Informed Performance Practice at the University of Glasgow and RCS under the supervision of John Butt.

-Tiffany currently accompanies the University of Glasgow Chapel Choir and Choral Society, Kelvin Choir, and is the Musical Director of Cunninghame Choir, University of Glasgow Opera Society (2019: Purcell Dido and Aeneas/Timon of Athens; Upcoming 2020: Handel Semele) and Caccini Ensemble.
-She frequently collaborates with other musicians, previously performing with the Kellie Consort and NYOS Camerata.
+Tiffany currently accompanies the University of Glasgow Chapel Choir and Choral Society, Kelvin Choir, and is the Musical Director of Cunninghame Choir.
+She directed the University of Glasgow Opera Society in a production of Purcell’s Dido and Aeneas and Timon of Athens in 2019 from the harpsichord.
+She frequently collaborates with other musicians, previously performing with the Caccini Ensemble, Kellie Consort and NYOS Camerata.
 She will be playing the harpsichord on an USA tour with the International Baroque Consort in April 2022.
-Tiffany teaches the piano, organ, and harpsichord, and is currently a Visiting Piano Teacher and Choral Music Assistant at St Aloysius' College, Glasgow, where she coaches choristers and directs the Schola Nova.
-She is also a Trustee of the Glasgow Society of Organists and an Associate of the Royal College of Organists.
+Tiffany teaches the piano, organ, and harpsichord, and is a Visiting Piano Teacher and Choral Music Assistant at St Aloysius' College, Glasgow, where she coaches choristers and directs the Schola Nova.
+She is also the Vice-President of the Glasgow Society of Organists and an Associate of the Royal College of Organists.